librity/learning_scala/README.md

 sbt new scala/hello-world.g8
 ```

 Then type project name.
-You can then compile, run or test it:
+You can compile, run or test it with:

 ```bash
 $ cd hello_world